SNH48Live/KVM48/README.md

 A basic plan here is to implement multiplexing through tmux.

+**Update.** Since v0.1.4, M3U8 entries are written to a manifest file, suitable for direct consumption with [caterpillar](https://github.com/zmwangx/caterpillar).
+Native support with duplexing won't come in the forseeable future.

 ### Livestream monitoring and recording

 This is somewhat out of scope, but not hard to implement once we've figured out multiplexing.